-Regardless of which of these you choose, or whether you choose a different genre that fits your ministry site better, the presentation must do the following:
+Regardless of which of these you choose, the presentation must do the following:

 - 1. Define evangelism. - 2.
 Provide a biblical warrant for engaging in the practice of evangelism. - 3.
 Cast a vision for the goodness of God through Jesus Christ. - 4.
-Draw from the SOAR Model to: - Provide an analysis of the internal context (gifts and hindrances) for inviting people to share in the vision.
+Draw from the SOAR Model to: - a.
+Provide an analysis of the internal context (gifts and hindrances) for inviting people to share in the vision.

-- Provide a basic description of the external context (opportunities and hindrances) for inviting people to share in the vision. - 5.
+- b.
+Provide a basic description of the external context (opportunities and hindrances) for inviting people to share in the vision. - 5.
 Construct three basic goals the audience can use to measure whether they are moving effectively toward inviting people into the vision. - 6.
 Cite all works (texts and lectures) used.
-This is done by including a works cited page or slide with proper bibliographic citation style at the end of the document, or uploading just this one bibliographic page along with a video.
+This is done by including a works cited page or slide with proper bibliographic citation style at the end of the presentation.

-Presentations that are documents may be uploaded as a Word or Power Point file.
-Documents should be approximately 1000 words.
+Presentations may be uploaded as a Word or Power Point document.